The Ultimate Tesla Buyer’s Guide 2020

 At first, Supercharging was free for all Tesla owners.
-Over the years, they’ve scaled back the perk and today, most newer Teslas require paid Supercharging, especially if you are buying used.
-Teslas delivered before 15 January 2017 have transferrable free unlimited Supercharging, but there are exceptions.
-If a car is traded back to Tesla, they remove it from the car.
+The company has scaled back that perk over the years; today, most newer Teslas require paid Supercharging—especially if you are buying a pre-owned vehicle.
+Teslas delivered before January 15, 2017 have transferrable free unlimited Supercharging, but there are exceptions.
+If a car is traded back to Tesla, the automaker removes it from the car.

-Model 3 itself has been relatively unchanged throughout its production run, unlike its pricing.
-It has never had any extra packages beyond AP/FSD, so buyers can know exactly what to expect from each car based on their trim level and Autopilot status.
+The Model 3 itself has been relatively unchanged throughout its production run, unlike its pricing.
+It has never had any extra packages beyond AP/FSD, so buyers can know exactly what to expect from each car based on its trim level and Autopilot status.

-The interior is all basically the same too, with the big differences being as follows:
+The interiors are all basically the same, with the big differences being:

-Model 3 is still relatively new and demand for the car is still pretty high, which is why used prices tend to be pretty close to new prices – customers are okay paying up for a used car to get it faster than they can from Tesla.
+The Model 3 is still relatively new and demand for the car is still pretty high, which is why pre-owned prices tend to be pretty close to new prices—customers are OK paying a premium for a used car to get it faster than they can get a new one made and delivered from Tesla.

-Model S is Tesla’s oldest vehicle in their lineup, though it has seen no shortage of updates, tweaks, and even visual design changes over its 8-year (and still going!) production run.
-Next year’s Model S will always have something over last year’s Model S, even without a new vehicle “generation.”
-It’s also had exactly four billion different battery and trim levels over the years.
+The Model S is Tesla’s oldest vehicle in its lineup, though it has seen no shortage of updates, tweaks, and even visual design changes over its production run that is approaching a decade.
+Next year’s Model S will always have something fresh compared to last year’s Model S, even without a new vehicle “generation.”
+It’s also had what seems like a billion different battery and trim levels over the years.